 The purpose of Health Services is to maintain, improve, and promote the health of the school age child.
-The school employs a Nationally Certified School Nurse (NCSN), Jan Brant, who is available in the Health Suite Monday – Friday, 8:15 a.m. to 3:30 p.m.
+The school employs a registered nurse, Katie Ackley, who is available in the Health Suite Monday–Friday, 8:15 a.m. to 3:30 p.m.
 Parents should feel free to contact the school nurse regarding health concerns of their children.

-Park hosts all student medical information on an online database called Magnus Health Student Medical Record.
+For the 2021-2022 school year, we continue to use an online database called Magnus Health Student Medical Record, which will host all student medical information moving forward.
 There are many benefits to this system, including less paperwork for parents to complete each year, and having more accurate information that is accessible to parents and the appropriate employees at our school.

-In preparation for the 2017–2018 school year, we ask that you enter the health information required for each child attending Park no later than July 1, 2017.
+In preparation for the2021-2022 school year, we ask that you enter the health information required for each child attending Park no later than July 1, 2021.

 Some health data will be collected in Magnus Health via web-based forms that you can fill out online.
 Other forms require a physician to be completed; you may upload the completed forms to your child’s record using the Magnus Health Portal.